Tips for a great entry

 Get Inspired

-⬤ Read transcripts and watch videos of first speeches by Members of the House of Representatives.
+⬤ Read transcripts and watch videos of first speeches by members of the House of Representatives.
+You can find speeches to get inspired at: First speeches of the 48th Parliament

 ⬤ Find out about current political issues through newspaper articles, radio news broadcasts, online news sites, forums and blogs.